Creating Types

 • The About, which describes the Article Type the Claim will be about

-2. Claims that WarmHub will automatically compute and commit for you.
+2. Auto Claims - Claims that WarmHub will automatically compute and commit for you.

 • Source Types - To set up Source Types, you should add all of the properties needed to uniquely define the Source.